THE SECRET TO HIGH-END REALISTIC MOCK-UPS – MADE EASY!

 Voila!
 Download your finished graphic from Canva and you’re ready to use it!

-Sometimes you may find you do all of the above and yet the screenshot still looks angled on certain sides, and not on others.
-This leaves it looking unrealistic and well, a bit fake.
+Sometimes you may find you do all of the above and yet the screenshot still looks unrealistic and, ‘off’.
+This is often due to it looking angled on certain sides, and not on others.
+This is called distortion.

 Case in point:

 Check out this mock-up onto a smartphone at an angle: